mmu-webdesign/IWD-web-term2/rwd-week-6.md

 ## Live preview and mobile preview

+Not for everyone, but worth a try.
 You can use Prepros to set up  a developer environment on your laptop.
 Prepros reloads your mobile browser automatically every time you save a file in code editor.

 *   [Prepros.io](https://prepros.io/)